 British Thomas Fowler enjoys his life in Saigon working as a reporter for the London Times, covering the conflict in Vietnam between the colonial French powers and the communists, who seem to be winning the war.
 In the later stages of his career, he takes his job lightly now, filing stories only on occasion, and no longer doing field work.
 But most important, this posting allows him to escape from what he considers a dreary life in London--including an unsatisfying marriage to a Catholic woman, who will never grant him a divorce--which in turn allows him to have an affair with a young Vietnamese ex-taxi dancer named Phuong, whom he loves and would marry if he were able.
 Phuong's sister doesn't much like Fowler if only because Fowler cannot provide a stable future for her.
 His idyllic life is threatened when head office suggests he go back to London.
 In this way, he decides to write a major story to prove to his superiors that he should stay in Saigon.
 In 1952, Fowler is called into ...
 Written by

-I can't say what made me fall in love with Vietnam - that a woman's voice can drug you; that everything is so intense.
-The colors, the taste, even the rain.
-Nothing like the filthy rain in London.
 They say whatever you're looking for, you will find here.
 They say you come to Vietnam and you understand a lot in a few minutes, but the rest has got to be lived.
 The smell: that's the first thing that hits you, promising everything in exchange for your soul.
 And the heat.
 Your ...

 See more »

 51 of 62 people found this review helpful.

 Was this review helpful to you?